 Seasonal Influenza (Flu) Vaccination Administration

-Health Services administered season flu vaccines to students, faculty, and staff during the annual Health Fair on October 1, 2013, and at flu clinics held during the month of October.
+Health Services administers seasonal flu vaccines to students, faculty, and staff during the annual Health Fair on the first Tuesday of October and at flu clinics held during the month of October.

 Symptoms of Influenza

 Seasonal influenza is a contagious respiratory illness that presents with the following symptoms: